-In our work, we propose a general methodology that combines performance modeling and profiling to accomplish SLA decomposition.
+In our work, we propose a general methodology that combines performance modeling and profiling to undertake SLA decomposition.
 The intent is to first model and characterize the behavior of a service and then to use this model to predict the required design of a service instance with different high level goals and configurations.
 While the high-level SLA requirements may include performance, availability, security, etc., we focus on performance goals in this paper.
 We provide a general approach for calculating the bounds on system behavior given performance-oriented SLOs for the service.
 Our approach uses analytical models to capture the relationship between high level performance goals (e.g., response time of the overall system) and the refined goals for each component (e.g., average service time of each component).
-In particular, we present a novel queueing network model for multitier architecture, where each tier is modeled as a multistation queueing center.
-Our model is sufficiently general to capture a number of commonly used multitier applications with different application topology, configuration, and performance characteristics.
+In particular, we present a novel queueing network model for multi-tier architecture, where each tier is modeled as a multi-station queueing center.
+Our model is sufficiently general to capture a number of commonly used multi-tier different application applications with topology, configuration, and performance characteristics.

 Our approach also builds profiles characterizing percomponent performance metrics (e.g., average service time) as functions of resource allocations (e.g., CPU, memory) and configuration parameters (e.g., max connections).
+A test system is put in place and subject to synthetic workloads.
+We vary the resources (e.g., CPU, memory) allocated to each component, and collect detailed performance characteristics for each component under each configuration.
+We then apply statistics techniques such as regression analysis to derive the performance characteristics function of each component.

 With the analytical models and the component profiles, the low level operational goals can be derived by translating high level performance goals to component level goals and using the profiles to determine component level resource requirements and configuration, which can meet high level goals.
 The low level goals can then be used to create an efficient design to meet the high level SLA.
 Some of the thresholds, such as healthy ranges of lower level metrics, are used for monitoring the systems during operation.
 The developed models are archived for future reuse, both analytical models and component profiles.